 Step 1: Individual Competency Assessment – We administer an online assessment that speaks to the key characteristics, deliverables and performance of the manager in the area of competency.
 The assessment is completed by the manager.
 We create a 360 Degree feedback by also having their boss and two direct reports assess them.
 These assessments guide us in determining key focus areas for the training session as well as provide a yardstick for their action plans.

-Step 2: Provide Core Concepts & Training Materials – Two to Four weeks prior to face-to-face training sessions we provide participants with online access to management and leadership training modules that provides the core concepts, tools and practices for the development of the competency.
+Step 2: Provide Core Concepts & Training Materials – Two to Four weeks prior to virtual training sessions we provide participants with online access to management and leadership training modules that provides the core concepts, tools and practices for the development of the competency.
 These online programs are a part of the Harvard Business Publishing Corporate Training Portfolio.
 Participants will have access to the programs for periods ranging from 3 to 12 months based on your budget.
 The functional elements of the online program are:

 - Key Ideas & Concepts